GrahnH/trendtestR/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission.

+- Fixed LICENSE specification according to CRAN feedback.
+- Bumped version 1.0.1

 * Note:
   - `checking for future file timestamps ...
 NOTE`